qinghe/spree_abc/spree_theme/README.md

 Shops
 * design shop: product is theme, designer produce theme on line.
 * other shop: use released theme as frentend, sell product on line.
-__a design/shopping site must have a released theme, or redirect to under_contruction.__

 Roles
 * user:  on line shop user, have full permission to manage shop.